 I then stepped into the laundry room to find that no one seems to know the difference between darks and lights, or the fact that I have asked them to try to separate the clothes instead of just throwing them on the floor.

-I am joyful because we have enough food to eat and there are people I get to cook for who help me create the dirty dishes I found in my sink this morning.
+I am joyful because we have enough food to eat, and there are people I get to cook for who helped me create the dirty dishes I found in my sink this morning.